Summary

 I defined the core systems of Egregore throughout pre-production to make our vast possibility space intuitive to navigate and feasible to implement.

-Since our genre and mechanics were new territory, we had to prove it out first.
+Since our genre and mechanics were new territory, we had to prove out the best applications for the graph.
 Across multiple iterations, I streamlined each system and made it easier for all disciplines to work with.

 -